payam-int/digikala-task/README.md

 This is a simple e-commerce written in PHP 7.
 Lots of Symfony components and bundles are used.

 ## Guide
-Do following steps to install the app.
-After that, you have to register on the website.
-Then you have to add `ROLE_ADMIN` to your user.
-Then log out and log in to get able to use admin panel.
+Go through the following steps to install the app.
+After that, you have to register at the website and add `ROLE_ADMIN` to your user.
+Then log out and log in again to be able to use the admin panel.

 ## Download
 Open terminal and type: